Important

 Step 2: Data Preprocessing

-2. The expected format is a JSONL file with {‘input’: ‘xxx’, ‘output’: ‘yyy’} pairs.
+Next, you need to pre-process the data to ensure it’s in the correct format.
+The expected format is a JSONL file with {‘input’: ‘xxx’, ‘output’: ‘yyy’} pairs.

-If the container is not already running use the following command
+If the container is not already running use the following command:

 docker run --gpus device=1 --shm-size=2g --net=host --ulimit memlock=-1 --rm -it -v ${PWD}:/workspace -w /workspace -v ${PWD}/results:/results nvcr.io/nvidia/nemo:24.01.starcoder2 bash

-And then run the following data preprocess script
+Next, run the following data preprocess script:

 import glob